What is Our Blood?

 Why two cubes of frozen blood?
 What do they signify?

 The two frozen cubes of blood are meant to demonstrate the basic idea that we are all connected by our humanity.
-Despite being different in that one contains the blood of refugees and one contains the blood of non-refugees, there is no visible difference.
+Despite being different in so far that one contains the blood of refugees and one contains the blood of non-refugees, there is no visible difference.
 The exhibit will point to the idea that negative conversations and misconceptions are what divides us – ultimately encouraging us all to embrace one another and work for equality around the world.

 Who are the celebrity donors involved with Our Blood?
 How did they get involved?